 Okay let's talk about being smart with our money, shall we?
 We are living in a magical time where our some of our most common problems are being solved with a little technology.
 My thoughts are, why not use this technology in our favor?

 One problem that I have is being able to save money and keep it in my savings.
-Due to my saving problem, or lack there of, I’ve found a few sites I personally use to save myself money every single month.
+Due to my saving problem, or lack there of, I've found a few sites I personally use to save myself money every single month.
 And today, I am going to share those sites with you!
 Here are five sites guaranteed to save you money every month.
-This article contains affiliate links for your convenience, and we will be compensated for any purchase made by clicking on them.

 I've said this before, and I will repeat it; The biggest mistake I made with Ebates is not using it sooner.
 But let me tell you how Ebates will save you money.
 Ebatesis a cash back app that makes sure you get your money's worth.
 Every site I go to on Ebates has a cash back percentage.
 For example, I bought flowers from FTD on mother's day.
 I ended up spending $60 after their sale price.
 But the next week, I was paid $15 back from what I spent.
 Pretty cool huh?
 They have hundreds of websites they work with.
 All you have to do is sign up for a free account with Ebates and start getting money back.